Evaluating HBOT for Long COVID

 The Food and Drug Administration (FDA) has an informative fact sheet about HBOT.

 HBOT is approved for treating some illnesses.
-However, the fact sheet contains the following line, “HBOT is being studied for other conditions, including COVID-19.
+However, the fact sheet contains the following statement: “HBOT is being studied for other conditions, including COVID-19.
 However, at this time, the FDA has not cleared or authorized the use of any HBOT device to treat COVID-19 or any conditions beyond those listed above.”

 Note that all the FDA information is for “hard shell” HBOT.
 They have a statement at the bottom of their page: “The FDA has also cleared a large, zippered bag that is intended to treat altitude sickness only.”